Homemade French Fries, your favorite restaurant staple at home! These are so easy to make with just 2 main ingredients that you won’t be turning back.

 HOW TO MAKE HOMEMADE FRENCH FRIES:

-- Preheat deep fryer or dutch oven with 3 inches of oil to 325°F.
+- Preheat a deep fryer, dutch oven, or large pot with 3 inches of oil to 325°F.

 - Cut potatoes lengthwise into about 1/2 inch sticks.

-- Place cut fries into cold water until ready to fry.
+- Place cut fries into a large bowl of cold water until ready to fry.

-- Shake off excess oil and dump fries out onto a wire rack that is sitting on a sheet tray.
+- Shake off excess oil and dump fries out onto a wire rack that is sitting on a large baking sheet to catch any drips.

 - Turn up the heat to 375°F. Again, carefully place the fries back into the fryer in batches.
 Cook for 2-3 minutes, until the exterior is golden brown and crispy.